yangsg/myself_learn_notes/linux_command_line_note.md

-man acl      # there's no book explaining the acl clearly. so the only best way to learn acl and setfacl is to read the manual page. man setfacl
+man acl      # there's no book explaining the acl clearly. so the only best way to learn acl and setfacl is to read the manual page. man setfacl setfacl -b a.txt   #-b, --remove-all  #Remove all extended ACL entries.
+The base ACL entries of the owner, group and others are retained. setfacl -k dir01   #-k, --remove-default  #Remove the Default ACL.
+If no Default ACL exists, no warnings are issued.

 ```